 The ultimate open pit is separated into seven mining phases.
-The mine plan consists of one year of pre-stripping (prior to ore processing start-up), and fourteen years of open pit mining.
+The mine plan consists of one year of prestripping (prior to ore processing start-up), and fourteen years of open pit mining.
 Stockpile reclaim will be fed to the processing facility throughout the mine life.
 All open pit ore and reclaimed stockpile material will be fed to a primary crusher near the pit rim and transported to the processing facility on an overland conveyor.

-Processing

-The PFS incorporates the Rock Creek process plant which was optioned by Almaden in October, 2015.
+Processing will use the Rock Creek Mill, which was optioned by the Company in October 2015.
 The plant will operate initially at an average throughput of 7,650 tpd and expanding to 15,300 tpd by year 5, producing gold and silver doré on site.
 The process plant includes the following key design criteria:

-- Three-stage crushing followed by grinding to P80 passing 75 microns; - Gravity concentration with intensive leaching of gravity concentrate; - Flotation of gravity concentration tails; - Carbon-in-Pulp (CIP) to recover gold and silver from flotation concentrate and gravity leach tails: - An elution circuit to strip loaded carbon, electrowinning and smelting to produce a precious metal doré;

-- Cyanide destruction; - Final tailings are thickened, then delivered to the tailings management facility.
+- Three-stage crushing followed by grinding to P80 passing 75 microns; - Gravity concentration with intensive leaching of gravity concentrate; - Flotation of gravity concentration tails; - Carbon-in-Pulp (CIP) to recover gold and silver from flotation concentrate and gravity leach tails; - An elution circuit to strip loaded carbon, electrowinning and smelting to produce a precious metal doré: - Cyanide destruction; and - Final tailings are thickened, then delivered to the tailings management facility.